USPS Christmas Card Damage: A Lean Lesson on Defects and Root Causes

 It certainly does!
 Even if the post office is at a 6-sigma quality level (which I doubt), that comes to about 1 million damaged/destroyed pieces of mail each year.

-I hope the Postal Service takes a “lean” approach, where each piece of damaged mail is an opportunity for root cause problem solving and the elimination of future defects through process improvement and poka yoke (error proofing).
+I hope the Postal Service takes a “lean” approach, where each damaged mail piece is an opportunity for root-cause problem-solving and the elimination of future defects through process improvement and poka yoke (error-proofing).

 If a machine jams and mail is getting ripped, the workers should do more than just un-jam the machine and get things running again.
-They should ask “why” the jam happened and follow the Toyota “5 Whys” approach to fix the real root cause.
-This way a “zero defects” lean mentality can work to try to prevent every mailing mishap.
+They should ask “why” the jam occurred and follow the Toyota “5 Whys” approach to identify the root cause.
+This way, a “zero defects” lean mentality can work to try to prevent every mailing mishap.
 This is a different mindset than saying “well, we're six sigma and world class, we only damaged 900,000 pieces of mail this year.

 Get New Posts Sent To You